-EMIS 2017: European MSM Internet Survey
+EMIS-2017: European MSM Internet Survey

-The 3 main projects are:
+The 3 main projects were:

 - A pan-European online survey about knowledge, attitudes, practices and training needs of community health workers (CHW) who provide health-related services and support for MSM in EU countries (European Community Health Worker Online Survey – ECHOES).